 If you are eligible to vote in North Carolina, you are eligible to vote by mail, with an absentee ballot.
 You do not need to be living away from North Carolina to do this.
 No special circumstances are required.
 Every voter is eligible to vote by absentee ballot.

-Note: If you haven’t registered to vote yet, you need to do that first.
-Here’s how.
+Note: If you haven’t registered to vote yet, you need to do that first, and in most cases you can register online.
+Learn how now.

 It’s not too early to be thinking about the general election in November.
 We don’t know know what the situation will be at that time, and people shouldn’t have to risk their health to exercise their right to vote.